50 Cent: Floyd Mayweather Jr.

 Jackson and Floyd Mayweather Jr. were close friends in the early 2000s, sharing key personal milestones including Mayweather's birthday party in Las Vegas in 2007.
-In 2012, he and Jackson co-founded the company “The Money Team” also known as “TMT”, which signs up-and-coming boxers.
+In 2012, he and Jackson co-founded the company "The Money Team" also known as “TMT”, which signs up-and-coming boxers.
 On December 21, 2011, Mayweather was sentenced to 90 days in county jail for domestic violence and battery.
 He started serving his sentence on June 1, leaving Jackson to run the promotion company.
 Mayweather was released two months later on August 3.
 Jackson then claimed Mayweather owed him $1 million for work done for TMT during Mayweather's jail sentence.
 This caused a public dispute in which the two traded insults via online videos.

 Jackson then claimed Mayweather couldn't read and challenged him to read a full Harry Potter book in exchange for a donation of $750,000 to a charity of Mayweather's choosing.
 Mayweather rejected the challenge and insulted Jackson's strained relationship with his son, offering Jackson $1 million if he could post a video of his son saying "I love you".
 They continued to trade insults until in 2022, when Jackson & Mayweather reconciled in Las Vegas.

+Sean Combs

+Jackson's feud with Sean "Diddy" Combs began in 2006, when Jackson accused Combs of complicity in Biggie's murder in his diss track "The Bomb".
+Over the following decades, Jackson publicly criticized Combs several times, including insulting his rival vodka brand Cîroc (Jackson endorsed Effen) and complaining that Combs made him uncomfortable when he invited him to go shopping.

+In 2023, when Combs' ex-girlfriend Cassie Ventura accused him of domestic abuse and rape, Jackson again taunted Combs, jokingly offering to take his place in endorsement deals that had abandoned Combs, and posting about the police raid on Combs' home.
+When CNN released video corroborating Cassie's allegation that Combs punched her, Jackson told the Hollywood Reporter "When someone watches that, if they have a daughter and they can imagine her being under those circumstances, that shit is crazy.
+Like, they let him get away with it."

+Jackson has also stated he never attended any of the parties Combs hosted at which the latter was accused of engaging in sex trafficking, saying the parties had an "uncomfortable energy".

+In 2024, Jackson announced he was executive producing a documentary about Combs sexual abuse and sex trafficking case, Sean Combs: The Reckoning, released on Netflix on December 2, 2025.